TheBoyMoe/learn-co-exercises/sinatra/08-sessions-and-cookies.md

 ### Sessions

 A session is just a hash that stores data on the server, passing that data to the user as a cookie.
 You can access the data just like any other hash.
+The session hash can be accessed in any controller file of your application.
+Whatever data is stored in the session hash can thus be accessed, added to, changed or deleted in any controller file or route at any time and that change persists for the duration of the session - the period of time in which you, the client, are interacting with the web application.
+This is usually the time in between logging in and logging out.
+The act of logging in/out is simply the act of having your `user_id` added to or removed from the session hash.
+The session hash can be used to store anything, including the user's profile page, shopping cart, etc. The session hash can be accessed and manipulated across http requests from any controller - changes made in one controller route will persist across http requests to be available in other controller routes.

+The session is simply a way to store user data on a temporary basis.
+In any web application, a user ID is typically used as a session ID - the ID attribute of a user is a unique identifier that will always be distinguishable from other user ID attributes.

 1. Setup